-- User focus (understanding the user's realised and often unrealised needs), - Interdisciplinary team (looking at the problem from multiple perspectives) - Experimentation and frequent hypothesis testing (building prototypes and gathering feedback from potential users).
+- Output See The User See The User's realised and often unrealised needs), - Interdisciplinary team (looking at the problem from multiple perspectives) - Experimentation and frequent hypothesis testing (building prototypes and gathering feedback from potential users).

 The design process started during a workshop in Oslo.
 We spent a whole week learning: